 I found that if you try to cut into the pudding right after it comes out of the oven, it will seem almost watery at the bottom, despite the overall pudding being set.
 That's ok, you just need to let the cheese pudding cool down for about 15 minutes before serving.
 After this cool down period, the pudding will set up more and the taste and texture will really be enhanced.

-What’s more, this cheese pudding reheats well and tastes even better the next day, in my opinion!
+What's more, this cheese pudding reheats well and tastes even better the next day, in my opinion!
 It becomes a little more firm and tastes even cheesier.
 I like to store the leftovers in the original casserole dish (just cover with aluminum foil or plastic wrap).
-Then, reheat in a 350 degree oven, covered with aluminum foil, for 15 – 20 minutes or until heated through.
+Then, reheat in a 350 degree oven, covered with aluminum foil, for 15 - 20 minutes or until heated through.
+(To avoid thermal shock which could damage some types of ceramic or glass dishes, let the casserole dish warm up to room temp first before placing in the preheated oven.)
 You can remove the cover for the last few minutes if you want to crisp up the top.

 (Alternatively, you can just heat up individual portions in the microwave.
 This also tastes delicious and will give you near-instant gratification!)